gotchoices/MyCHIPs/doc/use-docker.md

 ### Docker Test Instance

 This is a quick and simple way to launch MyCHIPs for simple testing and evaluation.
-You will need docker and node/npm installed on your system.
-Also, this is easier on Mac and perhaps Windows as docker under Linux has certain additional [permission issues](https://docs.docker.com/engine/install/linux-postinstall/).
+This is easier on Mac (and perhaps Windows) than on Linux because docker under Linux has certain additional [permission issues](https://docs.docker.com/engine/install/linux-postinstall/).

+You will need node/npm installed and docker running on your host system.

 To launch a single server/database pair in development mode:
 ```
-  npm run docker-dev
+  npm run docker
 ```
-This will take a while on first run as it has to build images.
+This will probably take a while on first run as it has to build images.
 It should be faster on subsequent runs.
-Once containers are launched, it will run until you interrupt it with a CTRL-C.  You can then use this to stop and remove the
+Once containers are launched, it will run until you interrupt it with a CTRL-C.
-containers:
+You can also use this command to stop and remove the containers:
 ```
   npm run docker-stop
 ```
-Beware, the container needs to mount the mychips main directory.
-If this is not called "mychips" (i.e. MyCHIPs) make sure you set the environment variable MYCHIPS_ROOTNAME as needed by build/compose-dev.yml.

-The server is configured from the files build/config-dev.env and build/compose-dev.yaml.
-Keep in mind, the hostname you choose for the MyCHIPs server will have to resolve to your system.
-For testing, you can solve this with a line in /etc/hosts (or C:\Windows\System32\drivers\etc\hosts.)
+The server is configured from the file build/config.sh for either a production or development run-time profile.
+The hostname specified there for the MyCHIPs server (mychips0) will have to resolve to your system.
+For testing, you can solve this with a line in /etc/hosts (or C:\Windows\System32\drivers\etc\hosts) as follows:
 ```
   127.0.0.1	mychips0
 ```